Tprice-90/TerrysBookStore/TerrysBookStore/README.md

 -I had some issues regarding the Add Category button functionality...
 I tried updating the database and recieved the error: There is already an object named 'Categories' in the database. as well as an error: failed executing DbCommand (5s) [Parameters=[], CommandType='Text', CommandTimeout='30']

+Date: 2021/11/17
+Time: 9:26AM - 10:43AM
+-Trying to debug 2 issues:
+	1.Add Category function not working
+	2.Update-Database throwing error..
+-Found that trying to hard code a Category on the Index.cshtm page was the issue behind the database-update -going to go through slides and see if there was a step that I missed -Noticing that the AddDefaultIdentityMigration is not appearing in the SqlObjectExplorer -tried deleting the migration and re-adding it with file: 20211117143825_AddDefaultIdentityMigration.cs was not successful, still not showing up in server objects -Solved issue with DefaultIdentityMigration not displaying by removing the migration then re-adding with file 20211117152721_AddDefaultIdentityMigration no will add Category Migration 20211117153528_AddCategoryToDb -was only successful by creating the table and drop function manually -Add Category function still not working....
+-stoping now, will pick back up later